novneetnov/overtime-app/README.md

 ## Refractor TODOS:
-- Add full_name method for users (x)
+- (x) Add full_name method for users
-- Refractor user association integration test in post_spec (x)
+- (x) Refractor user association integration test in post_spec
-- Refactor posts/form for admin user with status.
+- (x) Refactor posts/form for admin user with status.

 ## The Approval workflow:
 User submits a post.
 The *state* is *submitted*
-- Case 1: The Admin approves it.
+- (x) Case 1: The Admin approves it.
 The *state* is locked.
-- Case 2: The Admin rejects it.
+- (x) Case 2: The Admin rejects it.
 The *state* is rejected.
 The User gets to edit his post again.

 <strong>ToDO:</strong>
 	- (x) Add a status/state to Post.